-Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3
+Instruction 3 L Hours per week

+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

 - 1. To introduce the basic applications, concepts, and techniques of Data Compression - 2.
 To familiarize the concepts of Huffman Coding and arithmetic coding - 3.
 To introduce the dictionary approach in compression - 4.
 To learn different concepts of compression techniques - 5.
 To Study different types of quantization techniques